ArjunJagdale/ENDEE-YT/README.md

 ### Prerequisites
 - Docker and Docker Compose
 - Python 3.8+
-- OpenRouter API key (for embeddings and LLM.
-Store it in .env!)
+- OpenRouter API key (for embeddings and LLM)

 ### Installation